Ultra-Code/awesome-neovim/README.md

 :help local-addtions
 ```

-to view the help pages and instruction manual on the various extensions
+To view the help pages and instruction manual on the various extensions

 [awesome-nvim]: https://github.com/Ultra-Code/awesome-neovim